DigiBP/26SS_Bois_de_la_Batie/README.md

 ## 3.1 Process Optimization

-- Set up of Google forms to have standardized input
+- Set up of Google forms to have standardized input (Hidden identifier for the candidate althroughout the process)

 ## 3.2 Automation